maxon8bit/cobalt.tools-Chrome-Extension/README.md

 ## Installation

-1. Download or clone this repository.
+1. Download and un-zip or clone this repository.
 2. Open Google Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" in the top right corner.
 4. Click the "Load unpacked" button in the top left corner.